Checkmk/ansible-collection-checkmk.general/docs/rulesets_lookup.rst

         <div class="ansible-option-cell">

-      Wether or not to validate TLS cerificates
+      Whether or not to validate TLS cerificates.

       .. rst-class:: ansible-option-line